Nico Minoru: Spellcasting

-Only Nico can summon the Staff, but initially, anyone could cast spells with it.
-When not in use the Staff retreats into her body, which Nico describes as "feel[ing] like I have something in my eye, but instead of my eye, it's...it's my soul."
+Only Nico (and other members of the Minoru family) can summon the Staff, but initially, anyone could cast spells with it.
+When not in use the Staff retreats into her body, which Nico describes as "feeling like I have something in my eye, but instead of my eye, it's...it's my soul."
 To summon the Staff, Nico sheds blood and automatically recites "When blood is shed, let the Staff of One emerge."
 Early in volume one, Nico would cut herself to release the Staff, often using Chase's switchblade.
-As the series progressed, Nico found alternative ways to make herself bleed, including brushing her gums for extended periods of time and having Gert's Deinonychus Old Lace bite her arm; during her monthly menstrual cycle, Nico does not need to cut herself to evoke the Staff.
+As the series progressed, Nico found alternative ways to make herself bleed, including brushing her gums for extended periods of time and having Gert's Deinonychus Old Lace bite her arm.Runaways vol. 2 #1.
+Marvel Comics.
 The Staff always emerges from the center of her chest, and passes through any clothing she is wearing without damaging it or Nico.
 However the Staff will damage anyone or anything directly in its way when ejected from Nico's body.
-For example, the Staff emerged after the vampire Topher began to drain Nico's blood and pierced directly through the center of his chest.
+For example, the Staff emerged after the vampire Topher began to drain Nico's blood and pierced his chest.
 Nico cannot truly control what kind of effect her spells will have: she must conjure up painful memories to cast a spell, as well as imagining anything that makes her feel guilty.
 In the Mystic Arcana series, Nico is said to have far greater magical potential than even she had realized, as the last living heir to the Clan Minoru; Nico overwhelms Marie LaVeau in a matter of moments, despite all of Marie's magical experience and power, and discovers that the roots of her family legacy are deeper than even she imagined, with her being the only person alive capable of unlocking the Black Mirror.
 Nico is told that she has stepped onto the Dark Path and that she and Marie shall meet again, "for all those who step onto the Dark Path are destined to travel that road together."
-On occasion, however, she has cast spells without resorting to the Staff, such as creating an image of Alex Wilder in the palm of her hand.
+On occasion, however, she has cast spells without resorting to the Staff, such as creating an image of Alex Wilder in the palm of her hand, and casting a shield spell taught to her Wong.
 Time and space are also crucial limitations to the power of the Staff: all spells shown cast by it only have a temporary effect, and the effects of these spells weaken as the distance between Nico and the target increases.

 In Runaways vol. 2 #17, it is revealed that if Nico steps into the path of the ashes of dead wizards, her powers will not work at all.